luizfreires/lrw-photoswipe-gallery/README.md

 <h2>Description</h2>

-LRW PhotoSwipe Gallery is a image gallery plugin that apply PhotoSwipe JS plugin, by Dmitry Semenov [PhotoSwipe](http://photoswipe.com/ "PhotoSwipe"), in default WordPress gallery.
+LRW PhotoSwipe Gallery is a image gallery plugin that apply [PhotoSwipe](http://photoswipe.com/ "PhotoSwipe") JS plugin, by Dmitry Semenov, in default WordPress gallery.
 This plugin extended the built in gallery WordPress for that works with PhotoSwipe.
 The inclusion of a gallery works the same way.

 Customize PhotoSwipe options at Settings > LRW PhotoSwipe Gallery.